veniarakelian/copula/README.md

 # Copula
-This is the official implementation in Python for [[Paper](https://arxiv.org)]
+This is the official implementation in Python for:

+[[Paper](https://arxiv.org)]

 If you find this code useful, please consider citing: